-CPE Invoicing & Fees

-When a student registers for 8 credits of CPE, Iliff will contribute the equivalent of up to two credits of tuition directly to the CPE center.
-For many but not all sites, this will cover the entire CPE center fee.
-If the CPE center's fees exceed Iliff's reimbursement rate, the student is responsible for paying any remaining balance.
-Iliff does not pay for or reimburse students for application fees or deposits.
+CPE Invoicing & Fees: When a student registers for 8 credits of CPE, Iliff will contribute the equivalent of up to two credits of tuition towards CPE program fees, paid directly to the CPE site.
+For many but not all sites, this will cover the entire CPE site fee.
+If the CPE site's fees exceed Iliff's reimbursement rate, the student is responsible for paying any remaining balance.